Paisabazaar app Today!

 A personal loan balance transfer, i.e., you transfer your outstanding personal loan amount to a new lender at a lower interest rate.
 If you are paying higher interest on your existing personal loan, switching to another lender offering a lower personal loan rate seems like the preferred option.

-While the balance transfer facility can help you reduce your overall interest cost and ease your EMI burden, the actual benefits depend on multiple factors like net savings after considering the cost involved in the loan transfer, the tenure you opt for on post balance transfer, etc. Ask yourself the following questions to ensure the balance transfer of your personal loan truly makes financial sense.
+While the balance transfer facility can help you reduce your overall interest cost and ease your EMI burden, the actual benefits depend on multiple factors like net savings after considering the cost involved in the loan transfer, the tenure you opt for on the balance transfer, etc. Ask yourself the following questions to ensure the balance transfer of your personal loan is financially beneficial.

 The primary reason for a personal loan balance transfer is to reduce the EMI burden and the interest costs of the loan.
 But the balance transfer facility itself comes with charges from both the existing and new lenders.